-Local businesswoman, the late Marjorie Lewis-Manning left her beautiful house and its grounds to three trustees to continue her wish for a day hospice to be set-up in her home, which became what we now know as Lewis-Manning Hospice.
+Local businesswoman, the late Marjorie Lewis-Manning, left her beautiful house and its grounds to three trustees to continue her wish for a day hospice to be set-up in her home.
+This became what we now know as Lewis-Manning Hospice.

 Marjorie was a local businesswoman and dedicated fundraiser, who led £3 million to be raised for two body scanners in Poole Hospital, which is now named the Lewis-Manning Scanner Suite.

-Marjorie had identified a need for a day hospice service in the local area and it was her wish that her home be used as a day hospice for people living with cancer.
-Marjorie starting making plans for this to happen, however, Marjorie became unwell and died in 1987 before she saw her vision become a reality.
+Marjorie had identified a need for a day hospice service in the local area, and it was her wish that her home be used as a Day Hospice for people living with cancer.
+Marjorie starting making plans for this to happen, but unfortunately became unwell and died in 1987 before she saw her vision become a reality.

 As Marjorie wished there are no charges to patients or their carers for any of the services.